lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 Test out your server by creating a new test file on your desktop.
 Be sure to create the file in the folder you are syncing to your ownCloud server.

-After creating the file, log into your server from your browser and view the file appear on the **File** tab.
+After creating the file, log in to your server from your browser and view the file appear on the **File** tab.

 ![Test syncing a file](/assets/owncloudqs-userconnect-testfile.png)

 # Conclusion
-This tutorial walked you through setting up an ownCloud instance, creating users, and connecting.
+This tutorial walked you through setting up an ownCloud instance, creating a user, and connecting.
 From here you should feel comfortable with the basics of ownCloud, and be ready to set up your own instance to manage your data.

 Check out [ownCloud's documentation](https://owncloud.org/community/documentation/) for more information.